pinecoders/pine-utils/guides/pine_book/README.md

 ## Pine runtime environment

 Pine indicator code executes once for each bar of the dataset, starting from the beginning of the chart’s history.
-When the realtime bar is reached, code executes every time price changes.
+When the realtime bar is reached, *indicator* scripts executes every time price changes, while *strategy* scripts may be configured to behave like indicators, or to run only at the close of the realtime bar (the default).
 See [here](https://www.tradingview.com/pine-script-docs/en/v4/language/Execution_model.html) for more information.

 ## Series